-When determining the number of forests to deploy for your organization, consider the following points:
+When determining the number of forests to deploy for your organization, consider the following:

-Negotiating the design can be a lengthy process, and it can be difficult for groups to come to agreement about ownership and utilization of available resources.
-Ensure that you allow enough time for the groups in your organization to conduct adequate research to identify their needs.
+Negotiating the design can be a lengthy process.
+It can be difficult for groups to come to an agreement about ownership and uses for available resources.
+Make sure that you allow enough time for the groups in your organization to conduct adequate research to identify their needs.
 Set firm deadlines for design decisions and get consensus from all parties on the established deadlines.

 Determining the number of forests to deploy involves balancing costs against benefits.
-A single forest model is the most cost-effective option and requires the least amount of administrative overhead.
-Although a group in the organization might prefer autonomous service operations, it might be more cost-effective for the organization to subscribe to service delivery from a centralized, trusted IT group, allowing the group to own data management without creating the added costs of service management.
+A single-forest model is the most cost-effective option and requires the least amount of administrative overhead.
+Although a group in the organization might prefer autonomous service operations, it might be more cost-effective for the organization to subscribe to service delivery from a centralized and trusted information technology (IT) group.
+This allows the group to own data management without creating the added costs of service management.
 Balancing costs against benefits might require input from the executive sponsor.

-A single forest is the easiest configuration to manage and allows for maximum collaboration within the environment because:
+A single forest is the easiest configuration to manage.
+It allows for maximum collaboration within the environment because: